-- Pull on your LION Protective Gloves after putting on your other protective equipment. - Pull the gloves completely onto the hands. - Check to be sure the gloves fit properly. - Ensure the gauntlet or wristlet of the glove is outside the coat wristlet and inside of the coat cuff. - You must check to ensure that your gloves interface properly with the sleeves of your turnout coat and that no gap appears between the glove and your turnout coat. - In all ranges of motion, your hand, wrist and arm should remain covered by the glove or turnout coat. - To remove your gloves, grasp the palm and carefully pull off of the hand.
+- Pull on your LION Protective Gloves after putting on your other protective equipment. - Pull the gloves completely onto the hands. - Check to be sure the gloves fit properly. - You must check to ensure that your gloves interface properly with the sleeves of your EMS coat and that no gap appears between the glove and your EMS coat. - In all ranges of motion, your hand, wrist and arm should remain covered by the glove or EMS coat. - To remove your gloves, grasp the palm and carefully pull off of the hand.
 Do Not pull from the fingertips. - If your gloves have been exposed to hazardous materials, such as chemicals, acids or blood, avoid contact with the contaminated portions of the glove.
 You should isolate and bag the gloves in a sealable, leak-proof bag.